WillemB2104/WillemB2104.github.io/README.md

 ## Running it locally

-Optional - everything can be edited through the GitHub web interface.
+Optional.
+Everything can be edited through the GitHub web interface.

 ```bash
 bundle install